iamdtang/skaterdav85.github.io/_posts/2018-02-11-conditional-validation-with-ember-changeset-validations.md

 ---
 layout: post
 title: Conditional Validation with Ember Changeset Validations
-date: 2018-02-10
+date: 2018-02-11
 description: TBA
 keywords: ember changeset, conditional validations
 ---

-A feature I was recently working on required lots of conditional validation.
+I was recently working on a feature that required lots of conditional validation.
 I used [ember-changeset](https://github.com/poteto/ember-changeset) and [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations), as I love how you can buffer changes on your model and declaratively specify validation rules.

 As I was looking through [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations), it didn't seem like the addon addressed conditional validation.
 I wanted to run validation checks against a field only if another field was present.